-Now here’s one part of a web design you probably didn’t think of.
+Now here’s one part of a web design you may have left on the back burner.
 Colors, images, and general appearance of a website are typically the first priorities.
 But what about the little-realized importance of your website navigation bar?

 Without careful planning and organization of your website’s navigation – visitors could end up leaving in frustration.
 To determine the best way to organize your website navigation bar and create a website that’s irritation-free, consider the following 6 tips.